Jasmine Delaney

 Jasmine Delaney is a fictional character from the Australian television soap opera Home and Away, played by Sam Frost.
 Frost was asked to audition for the serial while she was competing on Hell's Kitchen Australia.
 After seeing that she was up against several actresses, Frost did not think she would be successful.
 Following a second audition, Frost was told she had won the role.
 Frost had no prior acting experience and she began working with an acting coach.
 She filmed her first scenes in August 2017, and she made her first appearance during the season finale broadcast on 18 December 2017.
 Jasmine's introductory scenes see her involved in a car crash, which kills Kat Chapman (Pia Miller).

 Jasmine is portrayed as a naive, trusting, kind "spirited Aussie girl".
 As the character was introduced alone, producers gave her a connection to the community through Leah Patterson (Ada Nicodemou), who Jasmine quickly befriends.
 The character's first storyline saw the arrival of her abusive former boyfriend David (Jack Ellis), who has been stalking her.
 David's presence scares Jasmine and when he loses his temper, he holds her and Leah hostage.
 Frost said the storyline was challenging for her.
-Later storylines have focused on Jasmine's romantic relationships with Mason Morgan (Orpheus Pledger), Colby Thorne (Tim Franklin) and Robbo (Jake Ryan), to whom she became engaged to.
+Later storylines have focused on Jasmine's romantic relationships with Mason Morgan (Orpheus Pledger), Colby Thorne (Tim Franklin) and Robbo (Jake Ryan), whom she later married.

 Frost's casting attracted criticism from individuals in the acting community, but she was defended by current and former Home and Away stars.
 She also received death threats on social media from fans who were unhappy that her character was involved in Kat's death.
 Frost later received a nomination for the Logie Award for Most Popular New Talent for the role.
 In December 2021, Frost's exit from the serial was confirmed by Channel 7 and she filmed her final scenes that same month.
 Her final scenes as Jasmine aired on 9 June 2022.